-The lack of diversity in the entertainment industry is both mind-blowing and very troubling.
+The lack of diversity in is both mind-blowing and very troubling.

 Not only should everyone have the opportunity to have characters they can relate to, but it has been proven that exposing our brains to images that contradict stereotypes can actually decrease our implicit, unconscious biases.
 Being exposed to images that don’t fit traditional gender stereotypes, actually, helps reduces gender biases.
 We all absorb it, whether or not we’re trying to.